Welcome to the Space Resources Program

 - Gain design practice in In-Situ Resource Utilization (ISRU) systems for exploration, extraction, processing, and stewardship of space and planetary resources

 - Earn a Post-Baccalaureate Certificate or Master of Science and Ph.D. degrees.
-Start this Spring 2018 with the Space Resources Fundamentals course.
-These 3 credit hours and any courses taken in Spring 2018 can be applied toward your degree, as the program is implemented in Fall 2018.
+Start this Spring 2018 with the Space Resources Fundamentals and Space Systems Engineering courses.